GDSC-Delft-Dev/apa/src/frontend/README.md

 |- test
 ````

-Folder structure used by us:
+`lib` folder structure we use is as follows:
 ````
 lib/
-|- models/ - Contains data models
+|- models/ - Data models that correspond to our Firebase documents (e.g. fields, crops)
+|- providers/ - Containers that hold application state and notify listeners
-|- services/ - Contains API endpoints
+|- services/ - Business logic that queries external API endpoints
-|- views/ - Contains all the UI screens of the application
+|- views/ - Main UI widgets of the application
-|- widgets/ - Contains the common widgets used in the application
+|- widgets/ - Common widgets used in the application
-| - stores/ - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI
+| - stores/ - Services that handle database querying
-|- utils/ - Contains the common utility functions of the application
+|- utils/ - Common utility functions of the application
-|- main.dart - Starting point of the application - all the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+|- main.dart - Starting point of the application - all the application level configurations are defined in this file i.e, theme, routes, title etc.
 ````

 ## Routes